 Which Layout Offers the Best User Experience

 Randomly placed content on a webpage is never easy to comprehend.
-It also makes appearance of content messy.
-Grid based layout that arranges content into sections, columns and boxes is supposed to be user-friendly and leads to a better looking website design.
+It also makes the appearance of content messy.
+A grid-based layout that arranges content into sections, columns, and boxes is supposed to be user-friendly and leads to better-looking website design.